Volvo FH: Version 98 (1998–2002)

-In conjunction with the introduction of FM series in 1998, Volvo had facelifted existing FH series with minor modifications to the cab but major upgrade to the electrical system, engine, and gearbox.
+In conjunction with the introduction of the FM series in 1998, Volvo facelifted the existing FH series with minor modifications to the cab, accompanied by major upgrades to the electrical system, engine, and gearbox.
 The so-called TEA (Truck Electronic Architecture) introduced a technical solution to possibility of various electronic control units to work and communicate with one another.
 The systems have been linked using two data buses or data links which allowed control units to exchange relevant information over the data network.